TheSequencingCenter/hyenadna/README.md

 ## Dependencies
 <a name="dependencies"></a>

-For this repo, let's start with the dependancies that are needed.
 The repo is built with:
 - Pytorch Lightning (a training library)
 - Pytorch 1.13
 - Hydra (a config oriented ML library)
 - Python 3.8+
 - CUDA 11.7

+## Installation
 - Clone the repo
 - cd into it
 - Create a conda environment